 *One note is that nearly all their designs require high-resolution, professional imagery.
 They look great in a template form, but you’ll need to make sure that you have the right imagery to make the site your own.

 Their Build It Beautiful tagline extends beyond their design templates to the backend experience for their customers.

 You know the feeling you get when you open a new Apple product or handle a beautifully designed physical product?
 Ok, you get that same feeling navigating Squarespace.

 They build the beautiful brand in their ads and extend it to the user experience.
 Simply clicking around the admin section makes you think that Squarespace is really cool software.
-If you’ve ever used purely functional ugly software, it’s a bit of fresh air.
+If you’ve ever used purely functional but ugly software, it’s a breath of fresh air.
 It makes building the website interesting.

 Squarespace has all their features built-in.
 Everything is Squarespace owned and developed.
 That means that everything just works.
 There’s no figuring out if this app or extension is compatible.
-There’s no troubleshooting or topics outside their Knowledge Base and/or customer support.
+There’s no troubleshooting or topics that fall outside their Knowledge Base and/or customer support.

 Spending less time on research and troubleshooting means you can spend more time on stuff that matters – like content, design, and promotion.

 On the same theme as the all-in-one platform, but on a different note is speed and security.
 Squarespace hosts the websites built with their software, and the cost of hosting is included in the monthly price.